 Amounts reported as program revenue include 1) charges to customers or applicants who purchase, use, or directly benefit from goods, services, or privileges provided by a given function or segment and 2) grants and contributions (including special assessments) that are restricted to meeting the operational or capital requirements of a particular function or segment.
 All taxes, including those dedicated for specific purposes and other internally dedicated resources are reported as general revenues rather than as program revenues.

 II.
 DETAILED NOTES ON ALL FUNDS

-A. Cash Deposits with Financial Institutions
+A. Deposits

-The Planning Commission's deposits and investments are all on deposit with Chemical Bank.
+The Planning Commission's deposits and investments are all on deposit with Horizon Bank.
 Other than interest bearing bank accounts, the Planning Commission has no investments.